U.S. lawmakers say China has failed to rein in North Korea

 Republican Senator John McCain, a member of the Armed Services Committee, criticized China's "failure to rein in what could be a catastrophic situation," saying Beijing could step up pressure on Pyongyang by using its influence over North Korea's economy.

 "China does hold the key to this problem.
 China could cut off their economy if they want to.
-Chinese behavior has been very disappointing," McCain said on CBS's "Face the Nation" program.
+Chinese behaviour has been very disappointing," McCain said on CBS's "Face the Nation" program.

 "More than once, wars have started by accident and this is a very serious situation," he added.